ifennna/notes/README.md

   - add: Add a note
   - help: Help about any command
   - ls: List stuff
+  - del: delete a note

 Use "notes [command] --help" for more information about a command.

-## TODO

-- Allow notes to be deleted.